-You can for instance check affiliations, partnerships and testimonials on independent sites such as Hellopeter.
+You can for instance check affiliations, partnerships and testimonials.
 You could also ask the agent if they or their employer are ISO certified.
 ISO certification is a good indication of the level of service you can expect to receive.

 4. Apply for documentation such as police clearance certificates sooner rather than later

 It could take months for required documentation to be issued, so we always advise our clients to apply for documents such as police clearance certificates as soon as possible.
 The sooner you apply, the sooner you’ll be able to lodge your visa application.